CemWebDev/piconss/README.md

 ## Available Icons

-Below is a list of all available icons in the IconBurst library:
+Below is a list of all available icons in the piconss library:

 | Icon Name      | Icon Image                                                                            |
 | -------------- | ------------------------------------------------------------------------------------- |